GVINS: Tightly Coupled GNSS-Visual-Inertial Fusion for Smooth and Consistent State Estimation: Experimental Results

 \subsubsection{Insufficient Satellites Experiment}

 Based on the data sequence of sports field experiment, we further investigated the degenerate case where the number of tracked satellites is less than 4.
 Normally there are about 20 satellites being locked in this sequence, and we intentionally remove most of the satellites in the non-linear optimization phase in order to test the system behavior.
-Starting from no-satellite setting, we sequentially add satellite G2, G13 and G5 to the system to emulate the one, two, and three-satellite situations respectively.
+Starting from the zero-satellite setting, we sequentially add satellite G2, G13 and G5, which are well tracked during the experiment, to the system to simulate the one, two, and three-satellite situations respectively.
+In this experiment we only use satellites from a single constellation (GPS) because the general case where $M$ satellites coming from $N$ constellations is equivalent to the $(M-N+1)$ single-constellation case due to unknown clock offsets between different systems.
 It is worth to mention that our system naturally degrades to a VIO when there is no satellite available.